hiibolt/KnowledgeBase/pages/Incline Plane Lab Report.md

 - # Conclusion
   I have few comments on this lab.
 It was good as a proof-of-concept for ``matplotlib``, but otherwise was unnecessarily tedious.

-  It would have made some? sense
+  It would have made some sense to have 9 sets of data if we averaged them, but that's not the case, so it feels useless at best.